adborden/jenkins/README.md

 ## Initial Jenkins state creation

+Initially, the EFS is created with root permissions 750, so the jenkins-web instances cannot write to it.
+You'll need to ssh into the instance manually, set the permissions, then enter the security token into the web UI.
+Alternatively, you can copy an existing Jenkins state and update the permissions to `jenkins:jenkins`.

 When you initialize Jenkins for the first time there are a few steps.
 First, you need to provide a token to the UI.
 The token is available in the jenkins logs at